How To Grow Lettuce Indoors

 Wait.
 How long depends on the temperature, the lettuce variety, and probably some other factors that aren't coming to mind this late at night...

-You should see some seed germinating in 3- to 4-days.
-Lettuce seeds don't appear to germinate all at the same time, so it might take up to 6-days for all of them to start growing.
+You should see some seed germinating in 3- to 4 days.
+Lettuce seeds don’t appear to germinate at the same time, so it might take up to 6-days for them to start growing.

 lettuce seeds germinating